Health Benefits of Eating Apples in South Africa

 variety of apples

 More than 7,500 types of apples are available worldwide.
-But South Africa has apples for export, especially in Northern Europe and the United Kingdom.
+However, South Africa has apples for export, especially in Northern Europe and the United Kingdom.

 South Africa produced 856 6 thousand metric tons of fresh apples in 2018/19.